 “In March 1928, work was started to develop the site of the former Main Street reservoir into the largest and best equipped swimming pool in Central Pennsylvania.
 The realization of this dream is now well known to all and Mountain Beach, as the development was subsequently named, is known to thousands of people.

 A concrete-brick pool, size 84×84, with a maximum depth of 11 feet was used for diving.
-The large pool, 500×700 feet, was equipped with floats, diving boards, rubber novelties, water wheel and other sport equipment.
+The large pool, 500×700 feet, was equipped with floats, diving boards, rubber novelties, water wheel, and other sports equipment.
 The south end of the pool was graded and sanded for beginners and children.
-For night swimming the largest battery of flood lights in Central Pennsylvania was installed.
+For night swimming the largest battery of floodlights in Central Pennsylvania was installed.

 Ice skating with snow removal equipment and heated locker rooms was heralded as “one of the finest outdoor rinks” by a former professional hockey player and the Hersey Bears, professional hockey team, played there once.

 The original group of local businessmen led by Elmer Spotts sold the resort to William A. Nichols, who added a dance floor to the main building where hundreds of people danced away the summer evenings.
 In the early 1950s, Michael A. Purcell opened a small amusement park in the northern part of Mountain Beach’s 24 acres.

 Then in 1958, the state department of health revoked the resort’s public bathing permit and closed down the facilities.
 Mr. Nichols eventually sold the property in 1961 to an investment group.
 Lakeview Apartments now stand on the site of Mountain Beach.